Changissnz/nu_merchant_principal/README.md

 is through the gains, made through underminement feedback loops with the unrepresented "middle ground", that lends to the entity's outperformance (by gridlock arrangement norms).
-And outperformance makes barriers, against the achievement of the interest $I_i$, naturally cede.
+And outperformance makes barriers against the achievement of the interest $I_i$ naturally cede.

 ![image info](./images/gbg_diagram3.PNG)